CodingWithAnxiety/Roses-Hairs/README.md

 - **Link to the project**: If possible, include a link to the original project. `https://github.com/CodingWithAnxiety/Lovebecile-Hairs`
 - **Indication of Changes**: If you modify the work, please indicate that changes were made.
 You may do this in any reasonable manner, but not in any way that suggests I endorse you or your use of the work.
 - **Not sure how?
 Use the following citation format**: Lovebecile.
 2024. *Lovebecile's Hair Repo*. `Lovebecile-Hairs`.
 Available at: https://github.com/CodingWithAnxiety/Lovebecile-Hairs
+- **This is not required for private works**: I will never ask for a person to private credit on private works.
+You retain all rights to your private works, such as your characters, photographs, etc.

 These guidelines are in accordance with the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/), **and are not a strict method to credit me!** Please choose whatever method works best for you.

 Please also respect the [ShareAlike terms](http://creativecommons.org/licenses/by-sa/4.0/) if you remix, transform, or build upon the material.